 My name is Chris Schneider (SHIFT838) and I have been in the TI world since 1983.
 I am the publisher of the SHIFT838 Newsletter and have started dabbling in hardware design with some points of other TI gurus.

-One of my hardware projects as of 2018 has been released.
+A few of my hardware projects as of 2018 has been released.
 The SCART-Genie, which will clean the RGB Sync signals and allow a Geneve to be easily hooked up to a SCART enabled monitor or SCART to HDMI upscaler that supports 15kHz.
 I have also released a Drive Select board and a AT2XT Keyboard signal converter.
 All can be seen and purchased from my website HERE.

 I used to run a BBS called USS Starship Exodus and later changed the name to USS Valiant ][, which was a sister board to the USS Enterprise and ran the same version of BBS software called S.O.F.T.W.O.R.X.